The Green Olive Catering

 Complexity, simplified.

 Designing with multiple endpoints in mind pushed the structure to do more, without looking like it did.
 The project is a reminder to me that a good user experience (for Owner and User) can start with thoughtful internal strategy and tools, not just front-end polish.
+I used a floating bottle of olive oil as a fun healing potion type of confirmation of success in instances such as form submission to reflect this concept of simple goodness.

 Contact Us